 The term pauper’s funeral originated in Great Britain.
 The term can be traced back to the 1580s.
 During that time, under the “Poor Laws”, destitute people were buried with funds from a government program.

-It is not clear whether the words pauper’s funeral was ever widely used in the United States.
+It is not clear whether the words "pauper’s funeral" were ever widely used in the United States.
 Instead, “potter’s fields” are referenced in local history records.